mnwelcome/mn-lgbt-transplants-dev/testimonials.md

 ---

+### From Indiana to Northwest Minnesota

+> "The second Trump was announced as the winner I started looking for a new job in a trans sanctuary state, and finished moving to MN by early December.
+It's been interesting to say the least, I have grown to love it here.
+>
+> Unlike most trans people who will move to this state, I suspect, I'm not a city person so I'm a bit out in the country, closer to Fargo/Moorhead (The Cities) than the Twin cities.
+I've moved to a small town and my experience has been wonderful so far.
+The community is so kind, caring, helpful, and they're constantly doing events.
+Back home in Indiana, a town twice the size of the one > I now reside in, there was nothing to do, ever.
+Here, they advertise public groups and book clubs and theater clubs and orchestras and local dnd groups and just anything and everything to get involved with various types of festivals.
+>
+> I'm not the most clockable trans woman in the world, but I've also not had a single bad experience with anyone.
+The few people that do know I'm a flavor or two of queer have been extraordinarily supportive.
+>
+> It's a struggle not having my support network from back home, all the trans people I had joined support groups with.
+It's hard being away from family.
+But I'm recreating a support network here, and it's going quicker than I would've expected.
+And I've already met people ready to help me at a moments notice if something were to happen to me or, more likely with this freezing weather, my car.
+>
+> All in all.
+The support programs are great.
+The people are amazing.
+The community is tight.
+There's more to do.
+It's cold.
+I wish I would've grown up here, it's like living in one of those small town hallmark movies."

 ### From Missouri to Duluth

 > "I moved from Missouri (kc area) to Duluth for a better life.
 I didn’t want to have to worry about my bodily autonomy anymore.
 Minnesota is a breath of fresh air!
 Everyone is nice and welcoming and the nature is breathtaking.
 I live in Duluth and have easy access to hiking trails, waterfalls and both sand and rock beaches.
 It feels like Colorado and Washington had a baby but with Midwest prices.
 I highly recommend relocating!
 We have great healthcare, politics and education."